justahero/uri/readme.md

     URI uri = new URI().withScheme("http").withHost("example.com").addParam("page", "2").addParam("per", "10");

-that results in the same URI `http://example.com?page=2&per=10.
+that results in the same URI `http://example.com?page=2&per=10`.

+It is also possible to sort the query parameters if required.

+    URI uri = URI.parse("http://example.com/bar?value=12&temp=true").sortQuery();

+would result in URI `http://example.com/bar?temp=true&value=12`.